apache/incubator-gluten/docs/get-started/Velox.md

 ./dev/buildbundle-veloxbe.sh --enable_s3=ON
 ```

-Currently there are several ways to asscess S3 in Spark.
+Currently there are several ways to access S3 in Spark.
 Please refer [Velox S3](VeloxS3.md) part for more detailed configurations

 ## Celeborn support